Alamofire/Alamofire/Documentation/AdvancedUsage.md

 ### `RequestAdapter`
 Alamofire’s  `RequestAdapter` protocol allows each `URLRequest` that’s to be performed by a `Session` to be inspected and mutated before being issued over the network.
 One very common use of an adapter is to add an `Authorization` header to requests behind a certain type of authentication.

-The `RequestAdapter` protocol has a single requirement:
+The `RequestAdapter` protocol has one required method:

 ```swift
 func adapt(_ urlRequest: URLRequest, for session: Session, completion: @escaping (Result<URLRequest, Error>) -> Void)